fringd/zipline/README.md

 - Removes need for large disk space or memory allocation to generate zips, even huge zips.
 So it works on Heroku.
 - The user begins downloading immediately, which decreaceses latency, download time, and timeouts on Heroku.

+Zipline now depends on [zip tricks](https://github.com/WeTransfer/zip_tricks), and you might want to just use that directly if you have more advanced use cases.

 ## Installation

 Add this line to your application's Gemfile: